galaxyproject/galaxy-hub/src/news/2021-04-gcc-reg/index.md

 The move to virtual has allowed the conference to slash registration rates to a fraction of what an in-person event would cost.
 The virtual format also makes the conference globally accessible.

 Registration rates depend on where you are in your career, and where you are in the world.

+**Please note: VAT is not included in these prices.
+VAT will be added at registration time.**

 ## Fellowships